yichun10/bioKGQA-KGT/README.md

 You can obtain the SOKG_dataset.json from the dataset folder, which is a dataset containing 405 question-answer pairs.For access to the SmartQuerier Oncology Knowledge Graph, please contact at service@smartquerier.com.

 ### Downloading the Required LLMs
 You can download the corresponding model from the official website.
-For instance, if you need to download CodeLlama, you can visit the link [](https://github.com/facebookresearch/codellama.git)https://github.com/facebookresearch/codellama.git.
+For instance, if you need to download CodeLlama, you can visit the https://huggingface.co/codellama/CodeLlama-13b-Instruct-hf/tree/main.
 You can also visit the link below to download llama2: https://huggingface.co/meta-llama